Ethical Wildlife Tourism

 Additionally, the South African Tourism Services Association have made a guideline for ethical wildlife guidelines to help tourists make informed choices about which venues they might visit.
 The guidelines may be found at: SATSA Human Animal Interactions

-South African Wildlife is best seen my means of visiting a Nature Reserve where animals can be safely viewed foraging, socializing and generally, left to be the wild animals they are.
+South African Wildlife is best seen by means of visiting a Nature Reserve where animals can be safely viewed foraging, socializing and generally, left to be the wild animals they are.
 For a list of SanParks Reserves please follow this link: South African National Parks

 Lion and Lioness